WUSC-FM: History

 WUSC began as an AM station broadcasting at 640 kHz in 1947.
 In 1958, it was allocated the frequency of 89.9 MHz but moved to 730 kHz in the mid 1960s.
 However, its first broadcast as WUSC-FM was not until January 17, 1977, at 91.9 MHz.

 During the period 1977–1982, one legal station ID featured a booming voice authoritatively announcing the station's "10,000 microwatts of power!", and another employed trumpet fanfare while majestically proclaiming, "...all the way to Cayce!", light-hearted jabs at the limited listening range of the ten watt signal.
 After "WUSC, Columbia," in the background of the "...all the way to Cayce!"
 ID, one could hear a very laid-back male voice ask "...what about Elgin?"
-Due to the geological lay of the land in relation to the station's antenna, the ten watt signal was known to reach listeners in Elgin, SC to the northeast, as well as South Congaree, SC to the southwest, especially on cloudy or overcast days, even though WUSC's effective radiated range was approximately 2 miles.
-Elgin and South Congaree are townships situated on hills at approximately the same elevation as that original ten watt antenna, so there was no interference from tall buildings or other hills, and the frequency modulation wave could travel uninterrupted to these listeners' receivers, defying the distance limits.
+Due to the geological lay of the land in relation to the station's antenna, the ten watt signal was known to reach listeners in Elgin, SC, to the northeast, as well as South Congaree, SC, to the southwest, especially on cloudy or overcast days, even though WUSC's effective radiated range was approximately 2 miles.
+Elgin and South Congaree are both townships situated on hills at approximately the same elevation as that original ten watt antenna, so there was no interference from tall buildings or other hills, and the frequency modulation wave could travel uninterrupted to these listeners' receivers, defying the distance limits.
 In the 50's and 60's, the 10-watt station broadcast on 89.9 on FM, and it had a classical format, including a show on Sundays called the "Operatic Theater."
-It began to publish its programming for the first time in "The State" newspaper from Columbia on July 1, 1953 with the frequency listed as 89.9 in the Radio Guide section.
+It began to publish its programming for the first time in "The State" newspaper from Columbia on July 1, 1953, with the frequency listed as 89.9 in the Radio Guide section.
 The 730am station at that time had a different format and could only be received in college dormitories.

 Despite its weak signal, the high quality station management and music programming WUSC enjoyed from the onset of its licensing on the FM band established it as a powerful, cutting edge musical force in the Greater Columbia area.
 WUSC subscribed to CMJ from the journal's inception in 1978: in so doing, WUSC's ten watt signal became one of a few brilliant beacons scattered across the national map, leading the country in the revolutionary underground music scene that would explode across America.
 By the time cable TV added MTV to its line-up in 1981, a significant portion of those cable TV subscribers in Columbia, SC immediately recognized MTV's "new" national artists as those which WUSC had been giving regular airplay since 1977.